Trusted Representation For Divorce Clients

 We provide different approaches to divorce, depending on the client, as well as the facts and circumstances of your case.
 These approaches include traditional divorce, cooperative divorce and collaborative divorce.
 Our lawyers are experienced in all methods of providing Wisconsin family law services.
 We will meet with you to discuss the facts and circumstances of your case and help you determine the best process to resolve your issues.

 Collaborative family law attorneys have special training to represent clients through the collaborative process.
 In collaborative cases, attorneys and parties, together with other professionals as needed, work together in a cooperative and nonadversarial process.
+The intent to resolve the case in this manner is formalized via a contract between attorneys and parties which is filed with the court.
 The goal is to reach a settlement that provides the greatest benefit to all family members.
 Attorneys and parties voluntarily disclose all financial and other relevant information and proceed in a respectful way toward settlement.
 Cases often proceed with a series of meetings and include, in some cases, the use of other financial specialists, child specialists and mental health providers.
 The parties are actively involved in the process and serve as architects of their final agreement.
-For more information regarding Wisconsin collaborative family law, please visit the Collaborative Family Law Council of Wisconsin or talk with one of our collaborative family law attorneys.
+For more information regarding Wisconsin collaborative family law, please talk with one of our collaborative family law attorneys.

 Wisconsin is a “community property state”, which means everything you and your spouse own together is presumptively divided 50-50.
 You can choose to distribute this community property differently, if both of you agree to an uncontested divorce, or, in some cases, the court will determine that an unequal division is appropriate.
 Learn more about splitting your assets and property in an appointment with one of our divorce attorneys.